 No matter if you are spin fishing, float fishing, or bottom fishing for pike, this species demands strong gear that you can count on during a wild fight.
-Rods with a medium to heavy action, strong reels, and a thick enough mainline are essential for pike fishing, as are wire or thick fluorocarbon leaders and strong, reliable hooks.
+Rods with medium-heavy action, solid reels, and a strong mainline are essential for pike fishing, as are heavy wire or fluorocarbon leaders and strong, reliable treble hooks.

-The tackle market for pike fishing is a jungle and a lot of gear is rather expensive.
-The point of this guide is not to suggest the most expensive gear out there, but rather the most apt and long-lasting equipment that you can enjoy fishing with and that will not ruin your budget.
+The tackle market for pike fishing is a regular jungle and a lot of gear is pretty expensive.
+The point of this guide is not to suggest the most expensive stuff out there, but to recommend qualitative and affordable gear that will last you a long time and catch you plenty of fish.

 Continue to read this article to get all my very best gear and tackle tips for pike fishing.